 It’s back to school time.
-Inspire your young scientists some amazing STEM-centered videos on YouTube.
+Inspire your young scientists with some amazing STEM-centered videos on YouTube.
 (You can enjoy them too, because really, who DOESN’T want to see the world’s largest lemon battery, or learn how oxygen almost destroyed the world?)

 Great channels to follow:

 PBS Eons.
 This series, hosted by a paleontologist, a science writer, and some guy named Hank Green, provides bite-sized looks at momentous events and cool creatures from natural history.
 From the “cat-sized deer thing” that evolved into whales to fungi as tall as trees, they shine a spotlight on the fossil record and explain how we know what we know about creatures of the past.

 Mark Rober.
 Mark is really into winning, from science fairs to pinewood derbies to carnival games.
 He’s into winning through SCIENCE, though, and offers fun and older kid-friendly explanations for why certain wooden cars go faster than others, how some games are rigged, and more.

 SciShow.
 Another Hank Green project, this one’s been around a while and has thousands of videos on everything from biology to climatology, physics to psychology, and a whole lot more.
 (Seriously, I haven’t actually managed to scroll to the end of their list of videos yet.)
 Learn which organs you can live without, whether animals like music (featuring fMRI of crocodiles!), and the six longest scientific experiments ever, among a whole lot more.

 Brusspup.
 This channel focuses on illusions, and for extra parent points, they’re often ones you can recreate at home using simple objects like water, food coloring, and corn syrup (for example, these 10 tricks that all use liquid).